mazfil/lab-allocator/README.md

 ## Risk Management

+Risk management involves identifying potential risks that could threaten the success of a project, assessing their likelihood and potential impact, and planning strategies to mitigate or avoid them.
+For the "School of Computing (SoCo) Resource Maximisation Planning System for Labs" project at the Australian National University (ANU), a structured approach to risk management is essential given the project's complexity and the diverse needs of its stakeholders.
+Here's a detailed risk management plan:

+1. Risk Identification
+Technical Challenges: Developing a system that can efficiently handle complex scheduling algorithms and a user-friendly interface.
+Stakeholder Engagement: Ensuring continuous and effective communication with all stakeholders, including faculty, administrative staff, and potentially students.
+Data Accuracy and Completeness: Relying on accurate, comprehensive data regarding course enrollments, lab capacities, and specific requirements.
+Integration with Existing Systems: Ensuring the new system can integrate smoothly with existing ANU systems for student information, room booking, etc.
+User Adoption: Encouraging users to transition to and adopt the new system, overcoming resistance to change.
+Regulatory and Policy Compliance: Adhering to all relevant ANU policies and regulations, including those related to privacy and data security.
+Budget and Resource Constraints: Staying within budget and ensuring adequate resources are available throughout the project.
+Timeline Delays: Managing potential delays in project milestones due to unforeseen challenges.
+Scalability and Performance: Ensuring the system can scale to accommodate future growth and maintain performance.
+2. Risk Assessment
+Technical Challenges: High likelihood due to the complexity of scheduling algorithms; high impact as it directly affects project success.
+Stakeholder Engagement: Medium likelihood as engagement can vary; high impact as stakeholder buy-in is crucial.
+Data Accuracy and Completeness: High likelihood due to potential data entry errors or incomplete data; high impact as it affects scheduling accuracy.
+Integration with Existing Systems: Medium likelihood as integration can be complex; medium impact depending on the extent of required integration.
+User Adoption: High likelihood due to natural resistance to change; high impact as the system's success depends on user adoption.
+Regulatory and Policy Compliance: Low likelihood with proper planning; high impact due to potential legal and reputational consequences.
+Budget and Resource Constraints: Medium likelihood due to potential unforeseen expenses; medium impact as it could limit project scope.
+Timeline Delays: High likelihood as projects of this nature often face delays; high impact as it affects stakeholder satisfaction and project momentum.
+Scalability and Performance: Medium likelihood due to technical challenges; high impact as it affects long-term usability.
+3. Risk Mitigation Strategies
+Technical Challenges: Engage experienced developers, conduct thorough testing, and consider phased rollouts to manage complexities.
+Stakeholder Engagement: Regular update meetings, clear communication channels, and involving stakeholders in the development process to ensure their needs are met.
+Data Accuracy and Completeness: Implement data validation checks, regular audits, and encourage users to report discrepancies.
+Integration with Existing Systems: Early collaboration with IT departments to understand integration points and requirements.
+User Adoption: Provide comprehensive training, support, and clear documentation to ease the transition to the new system.
+Regulatory and Policy Compliance: Regular reviews of ANU policies and legal requirements, and incorporate compliance checks into the development process.
+Budget and Resource Constraints: Maintain a contingency fund for unforeseen expenses and regularly review resource allocations.
+Timeline Delays: Implement a flexible project management approach, such as Agile, to accommodate changes and delays more easily.
+Scalability and Performance: Design the system with scalability in mind from the outset and conduct stress testing to identify performance bottlenecks early.
+4. Monitoring and Review
+Establish a regular schedule for monitoring risks, assessing new risks as they emerge, and reviewing the effectiveness of mitigation strategies.
+This should involve regular meetings with the project team and stakeholders to ensure risks are actively managed throughout the project lifecycle.

 ## Project costs

 The only expected costs for the project would be for the hardware for the server (i.e. a computer).
 During development/prototyping a student’s computer could be used, and the final system is expected to run on computers provided by the School of Computing / university at no cost.
 There should be no need for domain name registration as the system is expected to run on the internal university network.